pdmosses/hyperlinked-twins/docs/browsing.md

 ## Name-based navigation

-A specification in a Spoofax meta-language may consist of a collection of modules, each in a separate file.

-Name binding is multi-file:
-a name declared in one module may be referenced in other modules.
+Name-based navigation uses hyperlinks between references and declarations to browse a repository.

+Clicking on a hyperlinked name can be much easier than trying to locate the declaration of a name manually – especially in a large and unfamiliar repository, or in a language with unfamiliar name binding constructs.

+Clicking on names is also much less effort than drilling up and down in nested directories, scrolling around in individual pages, or using search interfaces.

 ### Name references

 Each name reference in a hyperlinked twin webpage is a clickable link to a declaration.

-However, a name declaration may be split across different pages;
+However, a name may refer to a non-unique declaration;
-a reference to the name then links to its first declaration (either in the same file as the reference, otherwise in the file with the first relative URL, ordered lexicographically).
+the reference then links to its first declaration (either in the same page as the reference, otherwise in the page with the first relative URL, ordered lexicographically).

 ### Name declarations

 In general, there may be any number of references to a name declaration.
-Each declaration in the generated webpage links to the first such reference.
+Each declaration in the generated webpage links directly to the first reference to it when all the references are in a single page;
+otherwise clicking on the name displays a modal with a link to a reference in each page.

 ### Tooltips